We have developed a simple step-by-step guide to joining the ICO. But if you are still not sure of something, please feel free to get in touch.

 Invitation to interview

-If you are short listed, our HR team will email or phone you, usually at least a week before the interview date.
+If you are short listed, our HR team will contact you, usually at least a week before the interview date.
 We will also let you know if there are any additional requirements.
 Depending on the role, these may include a presentation, a written assessment or completing an online verbal reasoning assessment.